Lesson Plan: Nouns and Adjectives Are Not Just Words

 *This lesson can be made more difficult, by having each individual do it alone or using only objects without a chart.
 At younger grades, some students will not be able to write sentences on their own or may need assistance.

 Students will identify both noun and adjective through their chart, their single word, sentence, and underlining each correctly.

 Use an interactive whiteboard.
-Download and use the blank chart (Microsoft Word document) or SMART notebook file from here.
+Download and use the images document.
 Or create a similar file using your white board's software (Promethean flip chart, etc).
 Get the students actively involved with the lesson on the whiteboard, perhaps as a reteaching activity or for a version of the lesson combining both physical objects and digital images.